 Did you get lost on your way to your classes?
 Did you have anyone to sit with at lunch?
 Did you remember your locker combination?
 Did you see anyone you know?

 She sort of chuckled and gave me a funny why-are-you-so-crazy look, then answered my questions, convincing me that her day had indeed gone very well.
 She actually enjoyed her first day of middle school and couldn’t wait to go back.

 I felt excited for her and for me.
-Excited for her because she isn’t walking in my awful middle school shoes.
+Excited for her because she isn’t walking in my painful middle school shoes.
 She has her own life, her own story, and it doesn’t involve my brand of awful.
-Excited for me because never, ever, ever again will I have to return to that terrible phase of life where I felt alone, ugly, inadequate, and insecure with no idea how to make it stop.
+And excited for me because never, ever, ever again will I have to return to that terrible phase of life where I felt alone, ugly, inadequate, and insecure with no idea how to make it stop.
 It’s thrilling to realize the past is actually the past.
 Sure, all those years of confusion and heartache formed me, shaped me, led me to the person I am today.
-Hallelujah praise Him thank you Jesus those days are over.
+But hallelujah, praise Him, thank you Jesus those days are over.